TommyCheng023/Gemini_Quizify/README.md

 from tasks.task_3.task_3 import DocumentProcessor from tasks.task_4.task_4 import EmbeddingClient
 ```
-thus to run the file, you need to type in this command
+thus to run the file, you need to type in this command:
 ```sh
 streamlit run DBCollection.py
 ```